neri/poe/lib/wasm/README.md

 - Support for `no_std`
 - A subset of WebAssembly MVP
-  - Floating point operations and some features are not supported.
+  - Most of the integer instructions among the WebAssembly MVPs are supported.

 ## requirements